ineffably/vibe-space-shooter/memory-bank/activeContext.md

 We've implemented a complete sound system with sound effects for all key game actions: laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
 Sound effects significantly enhance the game feel and player feedback.

-Most recently, we've implemented a robust player respawn mechanism with random delay timing.
+We've implemented a robust player respawn mechanism with random delay timing.
 When the player is destroyed, they're temporarily removed from the game with an explosion animation, and after a random delay of 3-6 seconds, they respawn with temporary invulnerability indicated by a flashing effect.
 This creates a meaningful consequence for being destroyed while still keeping the game engaging.

 We have also extracted and moved the reusable game framework "SideQuest" from inside the src directory to the root level of the project, creating a cleaner separation between the game-specific code and the reusable framework components.

+Most recently, we've implemented the shield power-up and enemy drop systems that were specified in the original requirements.
+Enemy ships now have a 20% chance to drop a shield power-up when destroyed.
+The power-up falls at the same speed as the enemy ship, and when collected by the player, it provides a shield that absorbs damage before affecting the player's health.
+The shield has three visual states based on its health (shield3 for full, shield2 for medium, shield1 for low) and takes 1/3 of its health with each hit.
+This enhances gameplay by giving players more strategic options and rewards for destroying enemies.

 ## Recent Changes

+- Implemented shield power-up and enemy drop system:
+  - Created PowerUp entity class with active, collected, and inactive states
+  - Added shield power-up with the "powerupBlue_shield" texture
+  - Implemented 20% drop chance from destroyed enemies
+  - Set power-ups to fall at the same speed as the enemy ships
+  - Added collision detection between player and power-ups
+  - Implemented the shield system with three strength levels
+  - Added shield activation sound effect
+  - Enhanced player's takeDamage method to check for shields first
+  - Updated the EnemyShip's destroyed state to trigger power-up drops
 - Reorganized project structure by moving the SideQuest framework:
   - Moved the `sidequest` folder from inside `src/` to the root level of the project
   - Updated `tsconfig.json` to include both `src` and `sidequest` directories